tendermint/tendermint/docs/tendermint-core/running-in-production.md

 Applications can expose block pruning strategies to the node operator.
 Please read the documentation of your application to find out more details.

-Applications can use State Sync <!--- TODO: add link to state sync doc when created ---> to help nodes bootstrap quickly.
+Applications can use [state sync](state-sync.md) to help nodes bootstrap quickly.

 ## Logging